mooleshacat/minerboot/README.md

 ----
 ### MinerBoot does NOT:

-- Download / build / configure miners
+- Download / build / configure miners for you
 - Locate a mining pool for you

 ----